 Our goal is to create a customer-focused service and facility with adequate information and safe interaction between the customer and the bus.

-Transport modelling helps to understand the impact changes could have on your transport system.
+Transportation modelling helps us to understand the impact changes could have on your transport system.
 Changes in land use, network infrastructure, public transport provision, travel demand management and mode shift can all be modelled and analysed to support planning for growth.
-Our modelling solutions include strategic modelling, microsimulation, corridor signal optimisation and assessing a single intersection or access point.
+Our modelling solutions include strategic modelling, microsimulation, meso modelling, intersection modelling and corridor signal optimisation.
+Our full suite of software now includes as Aimsun, Sidra, Cube, Paramics Discovery, Tracks and Linsig.

 Examples include the strategic model we manage for the Queenstown Lakes District Council.
 This model informs a suite of strategic planning, transport planning and business cases.
-On a smaller scale, a microsimulation of Rolleston estimates the impact of population and commercial growth on their transport network.
+On a smaller scale, a microsimulation of Rolleston, Canterbury estimates the impact of population and commercial growth on their transport network.

 Business case development + review